-We have brought together fifteen of the best tree and woodland sights from across Perthshire Big Tree County and grouped them together around seven ocations.
-Scroll over the pictures below to find your next woodland adventure, and then click for more details.
+We have brought together 18 of the best tree and woodland sights from across Perthshire Big Tree County and grouped them together around seven locations.
+Have fun exploring!

-Visit the Birks of Aberfeldy that inspired Scotland's national bard Robert Burns or Cluny House Gardens - home to Britain's widest tree and a great place to see red squirrels.Read more
+Visit the Birks of Aberfeldy, which inspired Scotland's national bard Robert Burns, or Cluny House Gardens – home to Britain's widest tree and a great place to spot red squirrels.Read more

 Explore a landscape shaped by the ‘Planting Dukes’ of Atholl.
 Discover how the Roman goddess of hunting and a collection of ‘big trees’ are connected and how Robert Burns helped shape the banks of a waterfall.Read more

 Stroll along Lady Mary's Walk, climb up The Knock for breath-taking panoramic views, or visit Glen Lednock for atmospheric woods and dramatic waterfalls.Read more

 Visit the 500-year-old Birnam Oak, the spectacular viewpoint at Pine Cone Point, the grounds at Dunkeld House Hotel or The Hermitage – the most popular woodland in Perthshire Big Tree Country.Read more

 Visit Kinnoull Hill Woodland Park in the 'fair city' of Perth, where Kinnoull Tower overlooks the River Tay, or visit Scone Palace with its awe-inspiring pinetum and magnificent Douglas Fir.Read more

 Allean Forest, Faskally Woods, the Pass of Killiecrankie and Queen's View - the most popular tourist site in Perthshire - combine for an unforgettable day out in Perthshire Big Tree Country.Read more

 Visit the rugged scenery of Highland Perthshire above Loch Rannoch to see remnants of ancient Caledonian forests that used to cover the whole Highland area.Read more